nataliepopescu/verifopt/meetings/mae_meeting_4_29_25.md

 - ^ don't worry about this yet

 maybe write out a simple parser (for own ease of writing tests, etc)

+TODOs
+write func: what are the possible values of "x" at this line? add switch statements to lang program rewriting

+1. collect info (possible vals at every line of code)
+2. use info for program rewriting (conditional/switch statement, or just single option)

+moving to Rust...
+- what problems to deal with first